diggsweden/haskell-digg-oidc/README.md

 ## OIDC Client library

-The library implements support for a server side OIDC Client.
+The library implements support for a server side OIDC Client (Digg.OIDC)

-## Implemented functionality
+### Implemented functionality

 The following functionality is implemented: